spiffe/spire-tutorials/k8s/oidc-vault/README.md

    }
    ```

-   and create the policy
+   and create the policy:

    ```console
    $ vault policy write my-dev-policy vault-policy.hcl
    ```

 3. Create a role `dev`, binding the subject and audience that will be in the JWT, and configuring the `sub` claim that will be used to identify the user.
-Also set up a 24 hours TTL for testing purposes and a policy `my-dev-policy` that will be assigned to the tokens.
+Also set up a 24 hour TTL for testing purposes and a policy `my-dev-policy` that will be assigned to the tokens:

    ```console
    $ vault write auth/jwt/role/dev role_type=jwt user_claim=sub bound_audiences=TESTING bound_subject=spiffe://example.org/ns/default/sa/default token_ttl=24h token_policies=my-dev-policy
    ```

-## Get Vault credentials
+## Get Vault Credentials

-Now we are going to get an access token to use with Vault, through SPIRE Federation using our client to get an identity.
+Now we are going to get an access token to use with Vault.
+We'll use a sample client workload to get an identity using the SPIRE Federation feature.

 ### Get the JWT-SVID

-   1. First, let get the client pod name we created in the Kubernetes Getting Started Guide
+   1. First, let's get the client pod name we created in the Kubernetes Getting Started Guide:

       ```console
       $ kubectl get pods
       ```